The Hidden Team Dysfunctions Blocking 76% of Your Productivity

 When was the last time someone said "I made a mistake" without qualifying or deflecting?

-If you can't remember recent examples, you don't have psychological safety.
+If you cannot remember recent examples, you do not have psychological safety.
 You have performance theater.

 Map Your Collaboration Rituals